Me-Shivam-Kumar/Organically/README.md

 ADD NEW OFFERINGS -->

-			To ADD tap on "ADD NEW OFFERING"
+			To ADD tap on "ADD NEW OFFERING".
-			Enter the deatails of the offerings
+			Enter the deatails of the offerings.
-			Then tap on "Add" to confirm
+			Then tap on "Add" to confirm.

 EDIT OR REMOVE YOUR OFFERINGS -->

-			To EDIT or REMOVE  tap on "VIEW ALL"
+			To EDIT or REMOVE  tap on "VIEW ALL".
-			List of your offerings will appear
+			List of your offerings will appear.
-			Tap on the three small dots icon
+			Tap on the three small dots icon.
-			Then tap on edit/remove option
+			Then tap on edit/remove option.
-			Make the changes
+			Make the changes.
-			Then tap on edit
+			Then tap on edit.
-			The  changes will be saved and will be updated
+			The  changes will be saved and will be updated.

 FIND A ORDER AND BID FOR IT-->

  		  	Farmers can search for orders placed by the consumers.
-		  	To search for orders go to "FIND ORDERS"
+		  	To search for orders go to "FIND ORDERS".
 		  	Then he can bid for the orders he want to take.
-		  	To bid ---> Go to "FIND ORDERS"
+		  	To bid ---> Go to "FIND ORDERS".
-		  	List of orders placed by consumers will be displayed Find the order you want to bid on and tap "PLACE A BID" Then Fill in the details
+		  	List of orders placed by consumers will be displayed.
+		  	Find the order you want to bid on and tap "PLACE A BID".
+		  	Then Fill in the details.
 		  	This bid then will be displayed to the consumer and if they liked it, they may hire them.

 TO EDIT YOUR BID -->

-			Tap on "MY BIDS" icon
+			Tap on "MY BIDS" icon.
-			All you bids will be displayed
+			All you bids will be displayed.
-			Tap on "EDIT YOUR BID" to edit
+			Tap on "EDIT YOUR BID" to edit.
-			Make the changes
+			Make the changes.
-			Then tap on edit
+			Then tap on edit.
-			The  changes will be saved and will be updated
+			The  changes will be saved and will be updated.

 TO CHECK THE WEATHER FORECAST -->

-		  	Tap on the "Weather" icon
+		  	Tap on the "Weather" icon.
 		  	A layout will appear showing the weather conditions for one-one hour.

 TO RENT A VEHICLE -->

-			Tap on "Vehicle" icon
+			Tap on "Vehicle" icon.
-			Go to  "Rent Vehicle" TAB
+			Go to  "Rent Vehicle" TAB.
-			Type in the details
+			Type in the details.
-			Then tap on "OPEN THIS VEHICLE FOR RENT" to confirm and put the vehicle on rent
+			Then tap on "OPEN THIS VEHICLE FOR RENT" to confirm and put the vehicle on rent.

 TO GET A VEHICLE ON RENT -->

-			Tap on "Vehicle" icon
+			Tap on "Vehicle" icon.
-			Go to Rent "Find Rented Vehicles" TAB
+			Go to Rent "Find Rented Vehicles" TAB.
-			Find the type of vehicle you want
+			Find the type of vehicle you want.
 			      ***************
 **Consumer Interface:**

+TO MAKE AN ORDER -->

+			Go to "Post New Order" tab.
+			Enter the details of the order.
+			Then tap on "POST ORDER" to make an order and put it up for bidding.

+TO EDIT AN ORDER -->

+			Go to "MY ORDERS" tab.
+			Go to Open orders sub layout.
+			Then tap on "EDIT ORDER" and make changes.
+			Then tap "EDIT OREDER" to save the changes.

+To view bids and hire a farmer for you order -->

+			Go to "MY ORDERS" tab.
+			Go to "Open" orders sub layout.
+			Then tap on "VIEW BIDS".
+			Bids by various farmers will appear.
+			Find the best bid according to you.
+			Then tap on "Hire" to hire that farmer.

+To Search Farmers and hire them directly -->

+			Go to "Find Farmers or Producers" tab.
+			Search farmers by offering name or by area.
+			To view details about a farmer tap on the item view.
+			Search farmers by offering name or by area.
+			To view details about a farmer tap on the item view.
+			That Farmer's profile will open showing his offering and reviews on his work.
+			You can hire him directly by tapping on hire and then filling up the details of your orders.
+			Then tap on "Hire" to place the order.
+			Now this order will become active and will appear at "IN PROGRESS" tab.

+To chech your active order details-->

+			Go to "IN PROGRESS" tab.
+			List of your active orders will appear.
+			Tap on "view details".
+			Active order detail will appear.

+Editing your profile-->

+			Go to "MY PROFILE" tab.
+			Tap on "Change address".
+			Make changes.
+			Tap on save.